MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMSSwithAppGW/README.md

 }
 ```

-# Create a rule to autoscale out
+## Create a rule to autoscale out

-The Following command creates a rule that increases the number of VM instances in a scale set when the average CPU load is greater than 70% over a 5-minute period.
-When the rule triggers, the number of VM instances is increased by three.
+The following command creates a rule that increases the number of VM instances in a scale set when the average CPU load is greater than 70% over a 5-minute period.
+When the rule triggers, the number of VM instances increases by three.

 ```bash
 az monitor autoscale rule create --resource-group $MY_RESOURCE_GROUP_NAME --autoscale-name autoscale --condition "Percentage CPU > 70 avg 5m" --scale out 3
 ```

 Results:
 <!-- expected_similarity=0.3 -->
 ```json
 {